 The carbon intensity of supply

 Since 2005 all companies in the UK have been required to report their ‘Fuel Mix Disclosure Data Table’ for the year ending March 31.
-This means that they are required to publish data that shows us what electricity each company buys, or produces, to be put into the National Grid.
-This data is collected and checked for quality by the ElectricityInfo.org website which allows consumers to assess the green credentials of different suppliers.
+This means that there is public data that shows us what electricity each company buys, or produces, to be put into the National Grid.

 A few things are worth noting here.

 Good Energy in yellow flat-line at the bottom, because they only buy renewable.
 Ecotricity in green have been gradually procuring more renewables over time.
 And the big orange crash in 2010 was the result of EDF acquiring 8 nuclear plants from British energy.

 This chart gives a useful carbon comparison of the Big 6, Ecotricity and Good Energy.

 For many people the renewable share of supply is also of interest.
 It looks like this: